AYDA Awards

 Design Concept Statement

-• The design statement should not be more than 800 words and should be submitted in PDF format.
+• The design statement should not be more than 800 words and should be submitted as a Microsoft Word file.
+It must also be included in a CD/DVD during submission.

 • At least 3 but not more than 4 boards are to be submitted, based on the digital copy.